trivago/gollum/docs/src/gen/consumer/awsKinesis.rst

   This value defines a file to store the current offset per shard.
   To disable this parameter, set it to "".
-If the parameter is set and the file found, consuming will start after the stored offset.
+If the parameter is set and the file is found, consuming will start after the offset stored in the file.
   By default this parameter is set to "".